yltsrc/targetprocess-ruby/README.md

         @parent_id=nil,
         @parentid=nil>]

+#####Multiple fields search:
 Also you can combine several filtering conditions using operator `and`:

 `.where("(createdate gt '2011-01-01') and (enddate lt '2011-02-01')")`

+#####Sorting
+You can order the REST API results using any field .
+Use 'orderby=field' or 'orderbydesc=field' to sort data ascending or descending.
+For example, this request will return all bugs ordered by creation date (recent bugs on top)

+    Targetprocess::Bug.all(orderbydesc: "creationdate")

 ####Update
 Example:
+After you get remote Entity as local instance and modify it, you can update remote entity with `#save` method:

     >bug = Targetprocess::Bug.find(123)
     >bug.description = "new description"